Visualising the data of the Sun and the Moon in a novel fashioned calendar

 She founded her own brand Anagraphic in 1999.
 She mainly designs logos, emblems and brochures, but she has created complete graphic identities and packaging designs as well.
 She has created an original adaptation of Theory of Colours by Goethe, developed the basis of the new graphic identity of Zeneakadémia (Liszt Academy) and she is the designer of Starry Light lamp and its graphic presentation.

 In 2006 she was one of the founders of the Society of Hungarian Graphic Designers and Typographers, and is still a member of its managing board.
-She has got several Hungarian and international awards for her works, she has won the Red Dot award twice, received TDC’s Certificate of Typographic Excellence three times.
-The American journal Communication Arts has given her the Award of Excellence four times.
+She has got several Hungarian and international awards for her works, she has won the Red Dot award twice, received TDC’s Certificate of Typographic Excellence three times, and Graphis Award three times.
+The american journal Communication Arts has given her the Award of Excellence five times.

 In the limelight there is an iconic lamp, the early masterwork of Wilhelm Wagenfeld, created in the metal workshop of the Weimar Bauhaus.
 Presented as a collaboration of the Maria and Walter Schnepel Cultural Foundation and the Kiscell Museum—Municipal Gallery, this 1924 lamp is reflected through the lenses of a bunch of prominent contemporary artists.
 We were invited to participate with brand new lamp-rephrases for the occasion.